thediveo/lxkns/docs/model.md

 start in different PID namespaces than their parents.

-PID namespaces are hierarchical and also nested: given sufficient privileges, a process in a certain PID namespace can “see” process in child PID namespaces of its PID namespace, and also further down the hierarchy.
+PID namespaces are hierarchical and also nested: given sufficient privileges, a process in a certain PID namespace can "see" process in child PID namespaces of its PID namespace, and also further down the hierarchy.
 But a process cannot see any process in a parent PID namespace, or any sibling PID namespace.

-As an important source for discovering Linux kernel namespaces is the `proc` process filesystem, the `lxkns` discovery engine basically can only find namespaces used by processes in the engine's PID namespace, as well as child namespaces and further down the hierarchy. (_Note: the `lxkns` engine might discover namespaces in other places through other information sources, but might not be able to access them for gather further details._)
+As an important source for discovering Linux kernel namespaces is the `proc` process filesystem, the `lxkns` discovery engine basically can only find namespaces used by processes in the engine's PID namespace, as well as child namespaces and further down the hierarchy.

+> [!NOTE] The `lxkns` engine might discover namespaces in other places through
+> other information sources, but might not be able to access them in order to
+> gather further details.

 ### User Namespaces